QAFE$^2$: Quantum accelerated multiscale finite element analysis: Introduction

-Building on those foundations, we propose a quantum–classical framework for concurrent multiscale finite element analysis, termed \emph{QAFE$^2$}, that targets the dominant computational bottleneck of FE\textsuperscript{2}-type methods: the repeated solution of RVE problems at macroscopic quadrature points.
-The approach reformulates the classical FFT-based homogenisation scheme of Moulinec and Suquet into a fully quantum algorithm by exploiting band-limited Fourier representations, fixed-point iterations in Fourier space, and the Quantum Fourier Transform (QFT).
-Central to \emph{QAFE$^2$} is a block-encoded implementation of the strain Green’s operator via the linear combination of unitaries (LCU) technique~\cite{childs2012hamiltonian,herbert2026quantum}, enabling non-unitary constitutive updates to be realised within unitary quantum circuits.
+Building on those foundations, we propose a quantum--classical framework for concurrent multiscale finite element analysis, termed \emph{QAFE$^2$}, for multidimensional problems requiring the repeated solution of RVE problems.
+Hence, \emph{QAFE$^2$} targets the dominant computational bottleneck of FE\textsuperscript{2}-type methods: the solution of RVE problems at macroscopic quadrature points.
+The approach reformulates the classical FFT-based homogenisation scheme of Moulinec and Suquet into a fully quantum algorithm by exploiting band-limited Fourier representations, fixed-point iterations in Fourier space, and the QFT.
+In multidimensional problems, the unknown field is vector-valued, and the Fourier-space Green's operator is a block-diagonal matrix.
+Central to \emph{QAFE$^2$} is a block-encoded implementation of the Fourier-space Green's operator via the linear combination of unitaries (LCU) technique~\cite{childs2012hamiltonian,herbert2026quantum}, enabling non-unitary constitutive updates to be realised within unitary quantum circuits.
 In contrast to quantum linear-system solvers that rely on restrictive assumptions, \emph{QAFE$^2$} mirrors the structure of established computational mechanics algorithms while leveraging quantum parallelism in a direct and physically transparent manner.